sani-coop/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 Configure Feedback in the Simple Editor
 =======================================

 You can configure feedback in the simple editor.
-When you add a text input problem, select the template **Numerical Input with Hints and Feedback**.
+When you add a numerical input problem, select the template **Numerical Input with Hints and Feedback**.
 This template has example formatted feedback that you can replace with your own text.